wmeints/astronvim-config/README.md

 ### Omnisharp configuration

 As I sometimes write C# code I want to use the Omnisharp language server.
 Omnisharp is a great tool, but it can be a bit of a pain in the behind to set up.
-I added additional configuration to fix a crash where you don't get a response back from the LSP.
+I added additional configuration to fix a crash where you don't get a response back from the LSP server.

 ### REST Client